akshatj483/rat.in.maze.cpp/README.md

 # rat.in.maze.cpp
-A rate maze game using back tracking algorithm
+A rat maze game using back tracking algorithm